kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 ### Survey Data

 The core piece of data underlying this estimates is a national survey.
-I use validated voters from the 2016 CCES (n = 28,462).
+We use validated voters from the 2016 CCES (n = 28,462).
 Even though the CCES is one of the largest politically surveys, there are only about 50-75 voters in each of the Congressional Districts.
 Moreover, racially minorities in each of these districts are even smaller.
 Therefore, we need a model to borrow information from other districts.

 ### Modeling Strategy

-I fit the following multi-level logit model on the CCES data, with the formula specification:
+We fit the following multi-level logit model on the CCES data, with the formula specification:

 `trump  ~ (1 + female | race:region) + educ + age + s(pct_trump, k = 3) + (1 | st/cd)`